 Equivalent Course(s): REES 36603, REES 26603

 CMST 24603.
-Ghosts & the Fantastic in Literature and Film.
+Ghosts & the Fantastic in East Asia.
 100 Units.

 What is a ghost?
 How and why are ghosts represented in particular forms in a particular culture at particular historical moments and how do these change as stories travel between cultures?
 This course will explore the complex meanings, both literal and figurative, of ghosts and the fantastic in traditional Chinese, Japanese, and Korean tales, plays, and films .
 Issues to be explored include: 1) the relationship between the supernatural, gender, and sexuality; 2) the confrontation of death and mortality; 3) collective anxieties over the loss of the historical past 4) and the visualization (and exorcism) of ghosts through performance.

-Instructor(s): J. Zeitlin Terms Offered: Spring
+Instructor(s): J. Zeitlin Terms Offered: Winter

-Equivalent Course(s): EALC 10600, SIGN 26006
+Equivalent Course(s): EALC 10600, SIGN 26006, GNSE 24602

 CMST 24910.
 INSECT MEDIA.
 100 Units.